 Use the Right Pan

 To get a perfectly cooked bird, make sure you’re using the pan.
 A dark-colored, sturdy pan is best because it will absorb heat and support the weight of the bird.
-Our Roasting Pan is constructed from Carbon Steel, so it retains and distributes heat to give your bird a crispy exterior and juicy interior.
-The Roasting Pan comes fitted with a removable rack and can comfortably fit up to a 12-pound turkey.
+Our 3-ply Stainless Clad Roasting Pan is large enough to fit a 24lb turkey and is perfectly optimized for Thanksgiving.

 Ready to Cook?